Why can't the farm market carry strawberries in the summer or fall? I can find them in grocery stores at that time.

 We are primarily a fruit farm so we focus on strawberries, blackberries, peaches, blueberries, muscadines, and pumpkins.
 We also grow smaller amounts of tomatoes, cucumbers, squash, melons, peppers, and beans.

-Our main U-pick crops are strawberries, blackberries, blueberries, muscadines and pumpkins.
-We also plant a U-pick sunflower field every year, which is a great location for photos.
-Depending on the year, we also offer U-pick greens, zinnias, and veggies (tomatoes, cucumbers, squash, and beans).
+Our main pick your own crops are strawberries, blackberries, blueberries, muscadines and pumpkins.
+We also plant a pick your own sunflower field every year, which is a great location for photos.
+Depending on the year, we also offer pick your own greens, zinnias, and veggies (tomatoes, cucumbers, squash, and beans).
 Give us a call or shoot us an email to know what you can pick at the moment.

 Why do your fruits and veggies taste so much better than the ones in grocery stores?